 GIANT SPECTACULARS: Larger-than-life displays capture the imagination of children of all ages.
 These displays may include: Flamingos, Giraffes, Lions, Tigers, Gorillas, Rhinos, Elephants, Alligators, Giant Santa, Giant Snowmen, Holiday Trains, Santa in Sleigh pulled by Giant Reindeer and Toy Soldiers.
 Displays can be up to 30 ft. tall!

 ANIMATED SPECTACULARS: Animated displays add additional entertainment value to our event.
 The use of high-wattage, computer-controlled displays will provide exciting animation to displays.

 VISITOR AMENITIES: Safari Photo Booth Seasonal Specials from the Flamingo Cafe Safari Post Gift Shop

 Ring in the Christmas season with a 19th century Louisiana celebration.
-Musical groups, demonstrating artisans, storytellers, and costumed re-enactors will be present to set the holiday mood.
-The event will conclude with a bonfire and a visit from Papa Noel.
+Musical groups, demonstrating artisans, storytellers and costumed re-enactors set the holiday spirit.
+The day concludes with a bonfire and visit from Papa Noel.

 Festival of Lights at Far-Out First Friday

 Friday, December 2, 2016 at 5:00pm – 9:00pm